YujiYashima/Prototype_Crows/README.md

 <h2 id="Built with">:pencil2: Built with</h2>

-This project was built with prototype technologie and some strategies:
+This project was built with prototype technologies:

 - Adobe FireWorks
 - Photoshop
 - Corel Draw

+<h2 id="obj">:bar_chart: Objective</h2>

+A prototype made in the CPA class with the support of Etec teachers:

+- Fellipe
-- Image gallery
+- Carolina

+Various concepts and strategies were applied and taught as:

 - Buttons
+- Image Gallery
-- Pop up
+- Nav Bar
-- Menu Rollover
+- Linking Pages

 <h2 id="how-to-run">:computer: How to run</h2>